-After reading through what little information that there was on this post on wall glazing how to video I realized how bad it needed updating because I failed to mention any details about the wall glazing technique.
-It’s relatively an easy technique to learn because it is not a color wash which is a technique where you are actually washing a color over 100% of the wall.
+After reading through what little information that there was on this post on wall glazing how-to video I realized how bad it needed updating because I failed to mention any details about the wall glazing technique.
+It’s a relatively easy technique to learn because it is not a color wash which is a technique where you are actually washing a color over 100% of the wall.

-A color wash can be a difficult process if you have not done it before and if you are only using one color and working by yourself a color wash can become a night mare very quickly if you are working on a large area.
-The reason being is when you are using water base products for a color wash they can dry or “tack up” quickly and this is not a reversible medium once dry which means it is very easy for the inexperience to create whats called “dry lines” snaking across the wall or appear as patches depending on how you did the process.
-I know many pros who won’t do color washes unless it’s with an oil base medium such as artists colors and a mixed linseed oil glaze, and I am included in that artists list.
-Using this medium is reversible and the issues with dry lines are really no issue at all because once the glaze dries it is very easily blended once it is re wetted with the wall glazing mixture but that’s a whole different animal and not what this wall glazing how to video is about.
+A color wash can be a difficult process if you have not done it before and if you are only using one color and working by yourself a color wash can become a nightmare very quickly if you are working on a large area.
+The reason being is when you are using water-based products for a color wash they can dry or “tack up” quickly and this is not a reversible medium once dry which means it is very easy for the inexperience to create what’s called “dry lines” snaking across the wall or appear as patches depending on how you did the process.
+I know many pros who won’t do color washes unless it’s with an oil-based medium such as artists’ colors and a mixed linseed oil glaze, and I am included in that artist’s list.
+Using this medium is reversible and the issues with dry lines are really no issue at all because once the glaze dries it is very easily blended once it is re-wetted with the wall glazing mixture but that’s a whole different animal and not what this wall glazing how-to video is about.

-The wall glazing technique in the how to video is whats called “broken color” and this is a process where you create negative space within the finish and it can be done with or without glaze.
+The wall glazing technique in the how-to video is what’s called “broken color” and this is a process where you create negative space within the finish and it can be done with or without the glaze.
 Broken color is a much easier technique to apply because you are creating negative space by leaving tiny open areas as you pass over the wall with the wall glazing.

 This demo was done with